biblatex

 \bibliography{<filename>}

-Here the authoryear option allows one to cite papers in the author-year style, and the round option changes the brackets to parentheses, which is standard in economics.
-I like to use the doi package so that the DOI (Digital Object Identifier) becomes a hyperlink, which I think is useful for readers to quickly find references online.
+Here, the authoryear option allows one to cite papers in the author-year style, and the round option changes the brackets to parentheses, which is standard in economics.
+I like to use the doi package so that DOIs (Digital Object Identifiers) become hyperlinks, which I think helps readers quickly find references online.
 The plainnat bibliography style prints the reference list in a style similar to typical economics journals.

 However, I have been slightly dissatisfied with plainnat.bst because it tends to contain too much information.
-For instance, I may want to change the given names to initials but that is not possible unless I use other .bst files.
-It is not a wise use of time to look for the ideal .bst file or try to customize one myself.
+For instance, I may want to change the given names to initials, but that is not possible unless I use other .bst files.
+It is not wise to spend time looking for the ideal .bst file or trying to customize one myself.

 On a separate note, I have been using the biblatex package (without understanding it) to create my CV. biblatex is convenient because the user can easily customize the reference list, for instance listing research articles, book chapters, conference proceedings, working papers, etc. in different sections (with potentially the same or different numbering and/or reverse chronologically).